Botanical: Rhodiola rosea

 Family: Crassulacae (orpine)

-Other common names: Roseroot, Roseroot Crenulin, Rhodiola Root, Russian Rhodiola
+Other common names: Golden Root, Roseroot, Roseroot Crenulin, Russian Rhodiola

 The information presented herein by Herbal Extracts Plus is intended for educational purposes only.
 These statements have not been evaluated by the FDA and are not intended to diagnose, cure, treat or prevent disease.
 Individual results may vary, and before using any supplements, it is always advisable to consult with your own health care provider.

-Golden Root is native to the arctic regions of eastern Siberia and grows in the mountainous regions of Asia and Europe, at altitudes of eleven- to eighteen-thousand feet above sea level.
+Rhodiola Root is a native of the arctic regions of eastern Siberia and may also be found in the mountainous regions of Asia and Europe at altitudes of eleven- to eighteen-thousand feet above sea level.
 The herb grows to about two and a half feet in height, and the fragrance of its flowers is similar to attar of roses, which is the reason it was given its botanical specific, rosea, and one of its common names, Roseroot.
-Golden Root is a perennial plant with red, pink or yellowish flowers and has no biological relation to the "common" rose, but due to its similar fragrance, it has been used as a substitute for attar of roses.
-Its use in herbal medicine reaches back for centuries: Dioscorides, the Greek physician, reported on its use in his treatise, De Materia Medica, and the Emperor of China organized expeditions to Siberia to bring back this highly valued plant.
-Golden Root was used by the Vikings to enhance their physical stamina and strength and has long been used in traditional medicine, primarily in Russia and Scandinavia and by other people of the North, to treat fatigue, poor physical endurance, nervous system disorders and infections, and even to enhance fertility.
-Golden Root was included in the first Swedish Pharmacopeia, and in the 1930s, extensive research began in Russia, Scandinavia and Germany to seek the secrets of the "Golden Root" that had been used for centuries as an anti-ageing miracle that helped the people of Siberia cope with the cold climate and stressful life.
-In recent history, Golden Root has been widely used by Russian athletes and cosmonauts to increase energy.
-Some of the constituents in Golden Root include glycosides (rosavin, rosin and rosarin) and monoterpenes (rosiridin and salidroside), as well as flavonoids (rodiolin, rodionin, rodiosin, acetylrodalgin, tricin, quercetin, kaempferol, proanthocyanidins); triterpenes (daucosterol, beta-sitosterol) and phenolic acids (chlorogenic, hydroxycinnamic and gallic acids).
+Rhodiola Root is a perennial plant with red, pink or yellowish flowers and has no biological relation to the "common" rose, but due to its similar fragrance, it has been used as a substitute for attar of roses.
+Its use in herbal medicine reaches back for centuries: Dioscorides, the Greek physician, reported on its use in his treatise De Materia Medica, and the Emperor of China organized expeditions to Siberia to bring back this highly valued plant.
+Rhodiola Root was used by the Vikings to enhance their physical stamina and strength and has long been used in traditional medicine, primarily in Russia and Scandinavia and by other people of the North, to treat fatigue, poor physical endurance, nervous system disorders and infections, and to enhance fertility.
+Rhodiola was included in the first Swedish Pharmacopeia, and in the 1930s, extensive research began in Russia, Scandinavia and Germany to seek the secrets of the "Golden Root" that had been used for centuries as an anti-ageing miracle that helped the people of Siberia cope with the cold climate and stressful life.
+In recent history, Rhodiola Root has been widely used by Russian athletes and cosmonauts to increase energy.
+Some of the constituents in Rhodiola Root include glycosides (rosavin, rosin and rosarin) and monoterpenes (rosiridin and salidroside), as well as flavonoids (rodiolin, rodionin, rodiosin, acetylrodalgin, tricin, quercetin, kaempferol, proanthocyanidins); triterpenes (daucosterol, beta-sitosterol) and phenolic acids (chlorogenic, hydroxycinnamic and gallic acids).

-Golden Root is an "adaptogen" and is said to protect and stimulate the immune system by reinstating the metabolic balance in the body after stressful situations.
+Rhodiola Root is an "adaptogen" and is said to protect and stimulate the immune system by reinstating the metabolic balance in the body after stressful situations.
 It helps the body adapt and return to normal function and a sense of well-being when exposed to stresses that would alter those functions.
-Use of Golden Root also promotes faster adaptation to climatic and social changes.
+Use of Rhodiola Root is also thought to promote faster adaptation to climatic and social changes.

-Studies completed at the University of Pittsburgh Cancer Institute have shown that Golden Root has demonstrated estrogenic activity in animal experiments and may thus be helpful in alleviating many discomforts associated with menopause (hot flashes, depression, etc.).
-The research found that Golden Root interacted strongly with estrogen receptors in female rats, indicating that they have an estrogen-like effect in the body.
+Studies completed at the University of Pittsburgh Cancer Institute have shown that Rhodiola Root has demonstrated estrogenic activity in animal experiments and may thus be helpful in alleviating many discomforts associated with menopause (hot flashes, depression, etc.).
+Rhodiola rosea root interacted strongly with estrogen receptors in female rats, indicating that they can have an estrogen-like effect in the body.

-Golden Root has been recommended for those who may require more mental clarity or anyone who has memory problems.
+Rhodiola Root has been recommended for anyone requiring more mental clarity or anyone who has memory problems.
 Because the herb is believed to improve blood circulation, this activity apparently increases the blood supply to the brain, enhancing both cognitive function and attention span.
 It is also thought to increase bioelectrical activity in the brain, which also may improve memory and brain energy.

-Golden Root may be helpful in promoting weight loss by stimulating the "lipolytic processes."
+Studies show that Rhodiola Root may be effective in promoting weight loss by stimulating the "lipolytic processes."
 It seems to have the ability to mobilize fromadipose tissue and activate adipose lipase, a key enzyme required to burn the body's fat stores.
-This process helps to stimulate the natural fat burning system in your body needed for weight reduction.
+This process helps to stimulate the natural fat burning system in your body that is needed for weight reduction.

-Golden Root combats the effects of asthenia, an emotional stress condition that is characterized by sluggishness, low motivation, muscle weakness, continual fatigue, labored breathing, palpitations and excessive sleeping.
-In clinical tests, use of Golden Root reversed this condition.
+Rhodiola Root combats the effects of asthenia, an emotional stress condition that is characterized by sluggishness, low motivation, muscle weakness, continual fatigue, labored breathing, palpitations and excessive sleeping.
+In clinical tests, use of Rhodiola Root reversed this condition.

-It is thought that Golden Root may possess potent antioxidant properties.
-Russian researchers have found that in laboratory tests, it inhibited the growth of, and improved immunity to, various types of serious invasive illness.
+It is thought that Rhodiola Root may possess potent antioxidant properties.
+Russian researchers have found that in laboratory tests, it inhibited the growth of, and improved immunity to, various types of serious invasive malignant illness.

-Currently, there are no known warnings or contraindications with the use of Golden Root Herbal Supplement, but because there is limited clinical information, it would be wise for pregnant and nursing women to consult their physicians before using.
-Women who have a family or personal history of cancers that are linked to higher levels of estrogen, including breast and uterine cancer, should consult a physician before using Golden Root.
-In rare cases, taking Golden Root in the evening may interfere with sleep.
+Currently, there are no known warnings or contraindications with the use of Rhodiola Root Herbal Supplement, but because there is limited clinical information, it would be wise for pregnant and nursing women to consult their physicians before using.
+Women who have a family or personal history of cancers that are linked to higher levels of estrogen, including breast and uterine cancer, should consult a physician before using Rhodiola Root.
+In rare cases, taking Rhodiola in the evening may interfere with sleep.